 A: Yes, because when an infiltration of a data system or application has occurred by someone not authorized to access it, a breach has occurred.

 Q: How should Educational Agencies report data incidents/breaches?

 Q: What other resources are available to Educational Agencies?

 A: We recommend that Educational Agencies that are infected with malware or that need assistance mitigating the impact of a cybersecurity incident contact the NYS Intelligence Center (NYSIC) at 1-844-628-2478.
-NYSIC is a counter terrorism unit within NYS Division of Homeland Security & Emergency Services (DHSES) that collaborates with a team that includes the NYS Chief Information Security Officer and the Multi-State Information Sharing and Analysis Center (MS-ISAC).
-They have experienced investigators and additional resources that will assist in detection and remediation efforts.
+NYSIC is a the state Fusion Center, overseen by the New York State Police.
+Your request for assistance will be relayed to the NYS Division of Homeland Security & Emergency Services (DHSES) Cyber Incident Response Team (CIRT), which has experienced incident response professionals and access to additional resources and partners at federal and state agencies that will assist in detection and remediation efforts.

 Q: What if my agency has data reporting obligations that are impacted by a cybersecurity incident?
 Is there a process for submitting reports and data to Level 2 and the NYSED Business Application Portal?

 A: SED has established procedures with our Board of Cooperative Educational Services (BOCES) District Superintendents and Regional Information Center (RIC) Directors to assist with required reporting for the Student Information Repository System (SIRS) and the NYS Business Application Portal (IRSP).
 The arrangement will provide temporary secure access to designated/approved users of Impacted districts at a RIC or BOCES location using equipment that has not been infected with malware.
 SED will also assist with any special reporting requirements of our P-12 program offices.